-Labs begin January 25th.
+Labs begin January 17th.
 All lab sessions are mandatory and attendance will be taken.
-Labs this term are virtual synchronous (i.e. live), and you are required to attend your lab at the scheduled time:
+For at least the first week, labs are virtual synchronous (i.e. live via Teams), and you are required to attend your lab at the scheduled time: